Top 12 monsoon destinations in India

 My suggestions for Goa in monsoon:

 Slow down, stay a while and discover offbeat Goa through responsible travel and sustainable living experiences.
 In monsoon, you can get away from the grey beaches and boisterous crowds and experience places where peacocks dance in open meadows in the rains and locals gather at neighborhood churches to pray and socialize.
 Where long-term dwellers embrace an organic way of life, and creative types find abundant inspiration.

-Having spent nearly 10 monsoons in Goa, I’ve discovered secret waterfalls, swimming holes, cycling trails and kayaking routes that will introduce you to the Goa far beyond the beaches.
+Having spent nearly 10 monsoons in Goa, I’ve discovered secret waterfalls, swimming holes, cycling trails and kayaking routes that will introduce you to the Goa far beyond the beaches (though Goa does have some of the best beaches in India).
 A Goa where the susegad life still trumps all!